ChipJUICE/Tcl/Tcl for Design Compiler/README.md

 ---

-## Notes
+## Note

 - All paths and names are parameterized using placeholders
-- Supports designs with SRAM macros, debug, and telemetry logic
-- Designed to integrate seamlessly with the Innovus TCL flow
+- Designed to integrate with the Innovus TCL flow

 ---

-## Intended Audience

-- ASIC / SoC design students
-- Physical design engineers
-- Anyone learning industry-standard synthesis flows